 Helmet Attachment

 A dedicated helmet attachment system is nice if you’re looking to stow your lid during an uphill car shuttle, on a hike-a-bike section of trail, or grabbing a bite après-ride.
 Some riders also carry their bike helmet on their pack during long climbs on forest service roads, particularly in hot conditions.
 Depending on your use of the feature, this could be an important consideration or inconsequential (we land on the former).
 But few things scream “gaper” more than a helmet dangling by its chin strap, bouncing and clanking around as you walk into the brewery after your ride.
-If you anticipate using a helmet carrying system, designs range from quite simple (like the compression straps on the REI Link 15) to fairly sophisticated (like the chin strap slot on the CamelBak Mule Pro).
+If you anticipate using a helmet carrying system, designs range from quite simple to fairly sophisticated (like the chin strap slot on the CamelBak Mule Pro).
 Our favorite is Osprey’s LidLock system, which is essentially a well-laced bungee strap with a rigid plastic plate to secure the helmet in place.
+And a final note: Hip packs omit helmet attachment systems due to their small size, which may or may not be a dealbreaker depending on your priorities.

 Integrated Back Protection

 Riders pushing their limits and learning new tricks may benefit from a pack that incorporates back protection, like the Evoc Trail Pro.
 How it works: An impact-absorbing panel at the back safeguards your spine against rocks and other sharp objects that could cause damage during an unintentional spill while also preventing it from overextending.
-Importantly, there are two levels of protection available, and both the Evoc Trail Pro and CamelBak Mule Pro (with the $55 Impact Protector Panel add-on) boast level 2 protection (EN 1621-2), which meets the highest standard for impact absorption in the event of a crash.
+Importantly, there are two levels of protection available, and the Evoc Trail Pro above boasts level 2 protection (EN 1621-2), which meets the highest standard for impact absorption in the event of a crash.
+A couple other models—namely, the CamelBak Mule Pro and Dakine Drafter—meet the same standard if you purchase their respective back protectors separately.

 In terms of downsides, protector panels inevitably add weight and bulk, but the good news is that they’re removable for less demanding rides.
 This also means they’re easy to replace—like a mountain bike helmet, a back protector’s integrity is compromised once impacted, and we highly recommend purchasing a new panel after a crash.
 Of note: Evoc will evaluate any of their protectors’ integrity and send a replacement for free if it’s been damaged.